ASU Online Library Guide

 There are three main ways to access research databases:

-- A-Z Databases List: The A-Z Databases List contains all the research databases available through ASU Library.
+- A-Z Databases List: This lists all the research databases available through ASU Library.
 You can find databases alphabetically, by subject, by database/source type, or by a search.
-This then leads you to searchable collections of articles and article citations from newspapers, magazines, scholarly journals, trade publications, and more.
+You can search articles and citations from newspapers, magazines, scholarly journals, and more.

-- Library One Search: Using Library One Search not only allows you to search research databases, but it will pull up all materials and resources in the ASU Library as well.
+- Library One Search: This tool will pull up all materials and resources in the ASU Library.
 It even includes an option to search the Library Catalog only.

 - WorldCat: WorldCat is the world's largest network of library content and services.
-WorldCat libraries are dedicated to providing access to their resources on the Web, where most people start their search for information.
+WorldCat libraries aim to provide access to their web resources, where most people start their search for information.

 To verify whether or not you have a peer-reviewed article, use UlrichsWeb.